Philadelphia Main Line: 17th and 18th centuries

 The Main Line region was long part of Lenapehoking, the homeland of the Lenape Native Americans.
 Europeans arrived in the 1600s, after William Penn sold a tract of land, called the Welsh Tract, to a group of Welsh Quakers in London in 1681.
 This accounts for the many Welsh place names in the area.
 However, what might be termed the "Celtification" of many Main Line place and street names occurred long after colonial times.
 So, for instance, as a marketing device to attract wealthy new residents, the area once awkwardly named Athensville became the more culturally glamorous Ardmore (Ardmore is a place name found in Ireland and Scotland) in 1873.

 19th century

-The Pennsylvania Railroad built its main line during the early 19th century as part of the Main Line of Public Works that spanned Pennsylvania.
-Later in the century, the railroad, which owned much of the land surrounding the tracks, encouraged the development of this picturesque environment by building way stations along the portion of its track closest to Philadelphia.
+The state of Pennsylvania built its main line during the early 19th century as part of the Main Line of Public Works that spanned Pennsylvania.
+Later in the century, the Pennsylvania Railroad, developed much of the land surrounding the tracks to defray the cost of major improvements, encouraged the development of this picturesque environment by building way stations along the portion of its track closest to Philadelphia.
 The benefits of what was touted as "healthy yet cultivated country living" attracted Philadelphia's social elite, many of whom had one house in the city and another larger "country home" on the Main Line.